 However, OpenSolaris doesn't yet have Wireshark in its repository, and your installation should be done from the source code available at http://www.wireshark.org.

 To do the OpenSolaris installation, you will need to make sure that you have a complete gcc build environment before starting.

-Once you have installed those tools (particularly gcc-devel) and untar the source code, you will need to do a classic "./configure ; make ; make install" as demonstrated on February 12th.
+Once you have installed those tools (particularly gcc-devel) and untar the source code, you will need to do a classic "./configure ; make ; make install".

 Both of these can be easily done; do a man on "dd", "mkswap", and "swapon" on your Fedora machine and the outline should be clear — for your purposes, you should be using a file for swap, and not a new partition.

-Suppressing TLS will mean doing some research (hint: Google is your friend).
+Suppressing TLS in your OpenSolaris Wireshark installation will mean doing some research (hint: Google is your friend).

 Once you have Wireshark running in all three environments, run it and watch the traffic.
 In your writeup, please include some analysis of what you are seeing and try to formulate some explanations as to the differences.
 To generate network traffic, you can use programs such as netcat (see "man nc"), ping, and wget.